| When

 Philistines' oppression.
 These were significant dreams in

+themselves.
 Yet we should not

 downplay the role that David's hope for certain personal